Key Points

 What are whipworms, and how does my dog become infected?

-Whipworms are intestinal parasites that infect your dog’s intestinal tract (the cecum) by contact or digestion of whipworm larvae (baby whipworms) in a contaminated environment.
+Whipworms are intestinal parasites that infect your dog’s intestinal tract by contact or digestion of whipworm larvae (baby whipworms) in a contaminated environment.
 These parasites reproduce inside your pet’s intestinal tract and form eggs that are passed through dog feces.
 Your dog can become infected by eating dirt or soil contaminated with whipworm eggs.

-Will whipworms affect my dog?
+How will whipworms affect my dog?

 Some dogs infected with whipworms show no signs at all.
 If infected, the most common clinical sign is bloody diarrhea.
 Severe whipworm infestation can result in serious disease or even death.